in this section

 “The intentional or opportunistic appropriation of the income, capital or property of a vulnerable person through theft, fraud, deception, undue influence or exploitation ; including the hoarding of a vulnerable person's resources for future gain which is also a form of exploitation and may be associated with culpable neglect” Brown 2003 (quoted by Scot Gov)

-If anyone becomes aware of an adult who is being financially harmed then an adult protection referral can be made to the Social Work Department.
+If anyone becomes aware of an adult who is being financially harmed then an adult protection referral can be made to Adult Social Work.

 Help can also be found at the following sources:- Police Scotland – 101, also advice from your own local bank branch and www.safershetland.com